 Fortunately, teachable practices are proving to alleviate burnout, such as mindfulness training, narrative medicine, and meditation.
 A study by Krasner and Epstein published in the American Journal of Medicine affirmed that mindfulness training reduced burnout and increased empathy in primary care physicians.
 These interventions start at the local level, training individual physicians, but have the wide-reaching potential to effect a sea change in our nation’s healthcare culture.

 For nearly a decade, I have devoted myself to caring for healthcare professionals.
-I work at New York University's School of Medicine as Wellness Program Facilitator, coordinating programming for students and physicians that supports their well-being.
+I currently work at New York University's School of Medicine as Wellness Program Facilitator, coordinating programming for trainees and physicians that supports their well-being.
 I teach narrative medicine and resilience skills, conduct research on resilience in medical trainees, and co-curate the podcast "Thriving in Scrubs."